 Core 26, Kundalini Flow

-Ara has a 200hr certification through The Yoga School of Spokane, a 300 hour certification through Yarrow Hot Yoga and Wellness Studio and a private Baptiste training with Rhea Slichter.
+Ara is now the proud owner of The Spokane Yoga Shala.
+She is a 200E-RYT through Yoga Alliance.
+She has received a 200hr certification through The Yoga School of Spokane, a 300hr certification through Yarrow Hot Yoga and Wellness Studio, a private Baptiste training with Rhea Slichter and a 200hr Radiant Body Kundalini certification from Kia Miller.
+Ara has also completed a level 1 sound healing certification in Himalayan singing bowls with Geoffrey Torkington.
 She is also an accomplished artist with an AFA from Spokane Falls community College.
 She is a mother of three beautiful boys.

 Julia has been a student of asana since the late 90s when she stumbled into a yoga class hoping to gain additional flexibility for ballet.
 She soon discovered that yoga is about more than touching your toes.
 She received her 200 ryt certification in 2010 and has loved sharing the gift of yoga since then.
 She hopes what a student will find is acceptance of themselves and their path in each class.